-FLORA OF ICELAND elements: Papaver radicatum, arctic poppy
+FLORA OF ICELAND elements: Papaver radicatum, Arctic Poppy, Melasól

 Papaver radicatum; arctic poppies grow on gravelly dry soils.
-The geographic distribution of the specie on Iceland is rather odd.
+The geographic distribution of the species on Iceland is rather odd.
 They are common both in low and highland in the north-west and in the east.
 Elsewhere they can only be found in the highland region or are very rare.
-Another yellow poppy, Papaver nudicaule, has been introduced but is only found in major urban areas (garden weeds).
-As its Latin name already suggest P. nudicaule has glabrous leaves where P. radicatum has dense hairy flowering stems.
-Also, the leaves are very different (P. nudicaule has much larger leaves).
+Another yellow poppy, Papaver croceum, has been introduced but is only found in major urban areas (garden weeds).
+P. nudicaule has glabrous leaves where P. radicatum has dense hairy flowering stems.
+Also, the leaves are very different (P. croceum has much larger leaves).

 Text & Photographs by Dick Vuijk